-A stranger than fiction book that starts with a limerick and ends with a rhyme, supposed to be a scholarly work on perhaps the first Australian novelist-cum-lawyer-cum-journalist who sold cheap paperbacks for women readers traveling by train in India in the nineteenth century — probably British readership — fought a case for Rani of Jhansi – wrote for Charles Dickens’s Household Words – This can be the description of Amit Ranjan’s John Lang the Wanderer of Hindoostan, Slanderer in Hindoostanee, Lawyer for the Ranee (Niyogi Books).
+A stranger than fiction book that starts with a limerick and ends with a rhyme, supposed to be a scholarly and playful work on perhaps the first Australian novelist-cum-lawyer-cum-journalist who sold cheap paperbacks for women readers traveling by train in India in the nineteenth century — probably British readership — fought a case for Rani of Jhansi – wrote for Charles Dickens’s Household Words – This can be the description of Amit Ranjan’s John Lang the Wanderer of Hindoostan, Slanderer in Hindoostanee, Lawyer for the Ranee (Niyogi Books).
 Why would one do a book on a maverick like this Australian journalist-cum-writer of the nineteenth century who opposed the British?
 What led to such a book?
 The quest for a ghostly ‘Alice Richman’ who lived in Pune in the 1800s, says Ranjan.
 And the author’s quest continues…spanning the shores of Australia, ‘Hindoostan’ and America…

 What was it that made you map your journey of unearthing Lang in the form of his writings instead of writing about his life directly?
 You have used the forms of limerick, poetry and the epistolary technique along with essays and Lang’s own writing to build your case.
 An amazing amalgam — Why?
 It is rather an unusual form of storytelling.

 This is an interesting question, or a set of questions.
 I think poetry is a powerful medium.
 At a certain time, it was supposed to regale and break tedium; now it seems to create tedium – the trajectory of human taste is interesting indeed.
-So, unable to write a book in verse (Vikram Seth debuted with a novel in verse only a little more than three decades ago, with elan), the least I could do (and generally do with prose) is having poetic invocations at the beginning and the end.
+So, unable to write a book in verse (Vikram Seth debuted with a novel in verse a little more than three decades ago, with elan), the least I could do (and generally do with prose) is having poetic invocations at the beginning and the end.
 I’ve also tried to maintain a certain poeticity through the book – it does add some funk and spunk, I believe.